Fidelity Framework as AI Refinery

 From Training to Test-Time Compute

-This evolution is driven by a fundamental constraint: the scarcity of additional training data.
+This evolution is driven by a hard constraint: the scarcity of additional training data.
 The major AI labs have already trained their models on much of the available public data (including many copyrighted works to which they had no legal claim to use), making further pre-training improvements increasingly limited.
 Instead, the focus is shifting to reasoning capabilities at inference time, where models “think” before responding to a question rather than simply generating the statistically most likely response.

 The core issue is that today’s models are missing the structured understanding of the world and its physical constraints that humans develop naturally.
 Current AI approaches struggle to incorporate these constraints, resulting in systems that require enormous training datasets yet still fail to reliably perform tasks that humans learn quickly.